 Protection of County infrastructure is a primary focus for our CPO’s.
-Overweight commercial vehicles travelling on County roads and over County bridges can cause severe and costly damage to those transportation routes.
+Overweight commercial vehicles traveling on County roads and over County bridges can cause severe and costly damage to those transportation routes.
 Our CPO’s travel with portable scales for on-the-spot verification of commercial vehicle weight checks.
-They will enforce all laws related to weights and measurements, load securement, transportation of hazardous materials and commercial vehicle certification.
+They will enforce all laws related to weights and measurements, load security, transportation of hazardous materials and commercial vehicle certification.

 Lethbridge County is an active member of the Southern Alberta Road Safety Society.
 The Southwest Alberta Road Safety Society delivers educational road safety programs to partnering communities in Southwest Alberta, and is dedicated to saving lives on Alberta roads.
 Look for our Community Peace Officers participating in the following educational activities in this region:

 - Road Safety Education in Schools K-12

 - Child Car Seat Inspections & Information Sessions